usnistgov/FIPS201/_FIPS201/authentication.md

 The authentication mechanisms in this section describe how to authenticate using the PIV Card directly.
-The authenticated identity can also be used to create an identity assertion as part of a federation protocol, as described in [Section 7](federation.md#s-7).
+The authenticated identity can also be used to create an identity assertion as part of a federation protocol, as described in [Section 7](federation.md#s-7) and further specified in [[SP 800-217]](../_Appendix/references.md#ref-SP-800-217).

 ## 6.1 PIV Assurance Levels {#s-6-1}

 This Standard defines multiple levels of assurance for logical and physical access.
 Each assurance level establishes a degree of confidence that the presenter of the PIV Card is the person referred to by the PIV credential.
 The entity performing the authentication further establishes confidence that the person referred to by the PIV credential is a specific person identified through the rigor of the identity proofing process conducted prior to issuance of the PIV Card and the security of the PIV Card issuance and maintenance processes specified in [Section 2](requirements.md#s-2).
-The PIV identity proofing, registration, issuance, and maintenance processes meet or exceed the requirements for IAL3, as defined in [[SP 800-63A]](../_Appendix/references.md#ref-SP-800-63A).
+The PIV identity proofing, registration, issuance, and maintenance processes meet or exceed [^compensating] the requirements for IAL3, as defined in [[SP 800-63A]](../_Appendix/references.md#ref-SP-800-63A).

 The PIV Card contains a number of logical credentials that are used by the authentication mechanisms specified in [Section 6.2](authentication.md#s-6-2).
 PIV assurance levels may vary